 What Has Changed — Self-Attestation

-Even though the method for providing evidence of compliance with the NIST 800-171 mandate has changed, any work you have done on supporting documents, such as a System Security Plan (SSP) and Plan of Action with Milestones (POA&M), has not been in vain.
+Although the method for providing evidence of compliance has changed with CMMC, any work you have done on supporting documents, such as a System Security Plan (SSP) and Plan of Action with Milestones (POA&M), has not been in vain.
 These documents will still be of use to you on the road to compliance.

 How to Meet Compliance Objectives